-In 1920, a mere three years after the October Revolution, the Higher Art and Technical Workshops: VKhUTEMAS.
+In 1920, a mere three years after the October Revolution, Soviet authorities launched the Higher Art and Technical Workshops: VKhUTEMAS.
 Like other movements around the world, the artistic vanguards in Russia tried to bring art closer to industrial production.
 Similarly to the German Bauhaus or the Dutch De Stijl, the VKhUTEMAS rejected the conventional art limits and tried to bring it back to common spaces.
 Nevertheless, the radical transformations that gripped Russian society in those early revolutionary years allowed the VKhUTEMAS to take this endeavor much further than its western counterparts.

 For example, the VKhUTEMAS was at least ten times larger than the Bauhaus (in 1925 it had 1445 students compared to just 127 at the Bauhaus).
 But its goals were likewise more ambitious.
 At the VKhUTEMAS art was not just meant to intervene in social dynamics, it was meant to transform them.
 The first working class government in history was taking its first steps in Russia, and the school played an active role in designing this utopia.
 No aspect of this new life, big or small, was free from its creative gaze: from Malevich’s kettles to Stepanova’s factory gear to Krutikov’s flying cities.
 During its 10 years of existence, the VKhUTEMAS made key contributions towards imagining new paradigms and turning needs and demands of the rising Soviet society into reality.